LiangWUSDU/RClaNet/README.md

 Then run test_proposal.py to get the global deformation field and disease risk probability map.

 For the classification of AD, we consider three classification tasks.
-The classifiers are CNN and MHCNN.
+The classifiers are CNN and MHCNN. (train_CNN_CA.py, train_MHCNN_CA.py, et al.)

 Finally, the trained model is used to test the test set.
+(CNN_CA_test.py,MHCNN_CA_test.py, et al.)
 There are others parameters can be set, please see the code for details.
 # Ackonowleggment